-What’s it: The tertiary sector includes service businesses.
-They perform tasks or other work to help others.
+What’s it?
+The tertiary sector includes service businesses.
+These businesses perform tasks or other work to help others.
 Their services are essential for supporting other sectors of the economy, including the primary and secondary sectors.

 Service companies may serve individual consumers, such as when you stay at a hotel or shop at a retail store.
 Others may focus on other businesses or organizations, such as corporate banking services.

 This sector has many areas: trade, retail, transportation, and warehousing.
 The financial industry, such as banking, insurance, and pension funds, is also included in the tertiary sector.
-In addition, health care, recreation and tourism, and entertainment are other examples.
+Health care, recreation and tourism, and entertainment are other examples.

 Answering the above question requires us to look at several things.
 First, the relationship between the primary sector and other sectors.
-The tertiary sector is crucial because they provide services to businesses in the primary and secondary sectors.
+The tertiary sector is crucial because it provides services to businesses in the primary and secondary sectors.

 For example, mining, car, or food manufacturers need insurance services from the tertiary sector to protect their businesses and employees.
 They may also rely on bank loans for working capital or investment.
 In addition, car manufacturers or food producers rely on trading services to sell their products to consumers.

-Second, we can see why the tertiary sector is important from its contribution to GDP.
-The output of the tertiary sector, measured by the added value generated, contributed 64% of the GDP in the world in 2021, or much higher than the manufacturing sector.
+Second, we can see why the tertiary sector is important because of its contribution to GDP.
+The output of the tertiary sector, measured by the added value generated, contributed 64% of the world’s GDP in 2021, or much higher than the manufacturing sector.

-Third, the service sector accounts for 51% of the jobs created in the economy in 2021.
-This percentage has increased dramatically compared to 35% in 1992.
+Third, the service sector created 51% of the jobs in the economy in 2021, an increase of dramatically from 35% in 1992.

 The tertiary sector is where the majority of people in developed countries work.
 This sector accounted for 79% of total employment in the United States in 2021.
 The figure is slightly higher in the UK (81%).